 The piano gallery displays keyboard instruments dating from 1760, showing the development of the piano.
 Our 1790 Joshua Shudi harpsichord is one of two known to exist today.

-You will enjoy Laughing Sal and a Wurlitzer band organ with other items from amusement parks.
+You will enjoy Laughing Sal and a Wurlitzer band organ along with many other items from amusement parks.

 Watch our Violano Virtuoso play a violin automatically or our KT special play eight instruments together.
 Our rarest music box came from the founder of the first Smithfield Ham Company.

 Follow the history of recorded music from Edison's tin foil machine to his very best opera phonograph.
-The first talking doll, a phonograph lamp are some of the many antique phonograph items.
+The first talking doll and a phonograph lamp are some of our antique phonograph items.

 VIRGINIA'S FAMOUS ARTISTS